shenlinnn/ds_assignment/README.md

 make data
 ```

-load data from GCP using **pandas_gpq** package, may need to set up access on first connection according to pop-up instruction <br>
+load data from GCP using **pandas_gpq** package, may need to set up google account access on first connection according to pop-up instructions <br>

 processed data will be saved in data/interim folder